 306 When a shot touches the line between two divisions of the target, the competitor will be credited with the higher value.
-In cases of doubt the appropriate gauge will be used to determine the true value of the shot.
+In cases of doubt the appropriate gauge will be used to determine the true value of the shot (see Para 311).